autonomouslogic/eve-esi-proxy/Readme.md

 ## Features
 * **Character login** is supported and OAuth is handled automatically, [see below](#character-login)
-* **Cache responses** to disk to improve request times and reduce load on the ESI itself
+* **Cache responses** to disk to improve request times and reduce load on the ESI itself.
+Authed requests are not cached
 * **Conditional requests**
 * **Rate limiting** requests to help avoid being banned, including different limits for the endpoints which have special undocumented limits
 * **Handle ESI error limit headers** to stop all requests if the limit is reached
+* **Retry failed requests** if a 5xx is returned
 * **User agent header** is automatically handled
 * **Fetching multiple pages** if no page (or page 0) is set in the request, all pages will be automatically fetched and the result merged
-* _More planned, see milestone_

-The ESI API is a great resource, but can be difficult to work with.
-The above are all things you have to be acutely aware of.
-With CCP being trigger-happy about banning IPs from accessing the API, using this proxy will let you get on with writing your application and not worry about the minutiae of ESI lore.
+Caching, rate limiting, retries, etc. are all handled transparently.

 ## Usage
 Run via Docker ([installation](https://docs.docker.com/engine/install/)):